hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/7-predictions.md

 [slide]

-Being the dominant products, Git and Hg suffer the most from the "disadvantage of the dominant product".
+Being the dominant products, Git and Hg suffer the most from the "handicap of a head start".

 ---